Learn step by step how to prepare perfectly smoked baby back ribs in an electric smoker!

 Do NOT mix up your wood chip tray and your water pan.

-This will create a more moist environment which will not only prevent your meat from drying out while it cooks, but the moisture also helps facilitate smoke penetration into the meat.
+The water will create a more moist environment which will not only prevent your meat from drying out while it cooks, but the moisture also helps facilitate smoke penetration into the meat.

 Preheat the Smoker